aandresalvarez/REDCap-LookerStudio-Connector/README.md

     1. Open Looker Studio and create a new Data Source.
     2. Choose `Build Your Own` and use the API ID generated from the script project.

+If you need more details, please read: https://developers.google.com/looker-studio/connector
 ---

 ## Configuration